top of page

 Is Red-Dyed Hummingbird Nectar Safe?

 You know the stuff… that bottled, cheap red liquid you see at Walmart, your local home improvement store, or even your grocery store.
 You may even see a neighbor giving it away on Facebook Marketplace, Craigslist, or Nextdoor.
 But what’s the deal?
 Is it even usable?
 Is it safe for hummingbirds?
-Let’s dive in and find out!
+Let’s dive in and find out - Is Red-dyed hummingbird nectar safe for your hummingbirds?

 Several Ruby-throated Hummingbirds gather at a feeder before migrating south